microsoft/rust-for-dotnet-devs/src/testing/index.md

 ## Assertions

 .NET users have multiple ways to assert, depending on the framework being used.
-For example, an assertion xUnit.net might look like:
+For example, an assertion using xUnit.net might look like:

 ```csharp
 [Fact]